Bhardwaj-Sarthak/Research-Project/README.md

 - Explore NLTK
 - Interesting Papers to read
   -- https://arxiv.org/pdf/2401.02709
+-The following categories are the most relevant:
+  --Semantic Textual Similarity (STS):
+    ---Most directly aligns with our goal of measuring semantic distance between text pairs.

+  --Retrieval:
+    ---Useful for tasks like ranking multiple responses for a given question or retrieving the most relevant question for a paragraph.

+  --Reranking:
+    ---multiple candidate responses to a question and want to rank them by relevance.

+  --Pair Classification:
+    ---frame the task as a binary or multi-class classification problem (e.g., correct vs. incorrect response).

 # German Text Embedding Models

+Best performing
+- sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2
+- xlm-r-distilroberta-base-paraphrase-v1
+- sentence-transformers/distiluse-base-multilingual-cased-v1
+*test them more thoroughly*

 This document provides a ranked list of open-source models for generating text embeddings for German text.
 The models are ranked from best to worst in terms of average performance, with a focus on semantic tasks such as similarity, clustering, and classification.